threnjen/boardgamegeek/README.md

 > Now we have a method and have overcome some of our problems - how do we evaluate our recommender?

 > First we must define what it means to have a recommendation.
-A RECOMMENDED item is a game that the user will like more than their average.
+A **RECOMMENDED** item is a game that the user will like more than their average.
 A user's average is relevant only to themselves.
 If John is a tough rater and his average is a 6, and Mike is a generous rater and his average is an 8, the numbers don't really matter.
 What we want to see is games that the user will like more than their personal average.
 Each user's overall rating bias is mathematically removed from the system, leaving only their differential for a given item above or below their average.

-> A RELEVANT item is any game that the user actually rates more than their average.
+> A **RELEVANT** item is any game that the user actually rates more than their average.

 > We determine if a recommender is successful if it correctly identifies the user's relevant items as recommended items.
-We want all of the items that the user actually like more than their average, to be predicted by the recommender as more than their average.
+We want all of the items that the user actually likes more than their average, to be predicted by the recommender as being more than their average.
 This is called RECALL.
-A recall of 100% is preferable, meaning the system succesfully predicted all of the user's games as recommended.
+A recall of 100% is preferable, meaning the system succesfully predicted all of the user's relevant games as recommended.
 However we also want a "reasonable" raw prediction error while we do this.

 > Defining "reasonable" here is a little hazy because there quickly becomes a point where a ratings error difference is minutiae.
 There's a lot of difference between a 6 and an 8 rating, but not a lot of difference between a 7 and a 7.1.
 This is why once we have an acceptable error, we are MORE interested in whether or not the system can correctly identify the user's relevant items.